Resurrection Lutheran Church COVID-19 Mitigation Plan

 Communications and Training

-- This Policy was initially communicated to all staff, congregation members, volunteers and the public starting on May 1st, 2010 (and revised on May 8th) by:
+- This Plan was initially communicated to all staff, congregation members, volunteers and the public:

 - to all staff and congregational members by email;

-- to all staff, congregation members, volunteers and the public by posting RLC’s website rlcjuneaul.org; and
+- to all staff, congregation members, volunteers and the public by posting RLC’s website rlcjuneau.org; and

-- to all staff, congregation members, volunteers and the public who enter the church by summary posters with copy of this Policy to take at all entrances.
+- to all staff, congregation members, volunteers and the public who enter the church by summary posters with copy of this Plan to take at all entrances.

 - Initial training will be provided to staff, congregation members and volunteers as soon as reasonably possible upon their return to the church.
 Additional communication and training will be ongoing and provided to all staff, congregation members and volunteers.

-- Staff will monitor effectiveness of the Policy and its implementation by staff, congregation members and volunteers, and updates to the Policy and training will be made as necessary.
+- Staff will monitor effectiveness of the Plan and its implementation by staff, congregation members and volunteers, and updates to the Plan and training will be made as necessary.

 Questions and Comments

-Questions and comments regarding this Policy should be directed to RLC staff and/or congregation council.
+Questions and comments regarding this Plan should be directed to RLC staff and/or congregation council.

 Individuals Exhibiting Signs and Symptoms of COVID-19